 Initial commissioning refers to commissioning on properties that are still in the design and construction phase.
 Initial commissioning can also apply to major renovations.
 Other terms used for this are static commissioning and pre-completion commissioning.
-It acts as a preventive measure that ensures, from the beginning, that efficient strategies and equipment are implemented and project goals are achieved before delivery.
+It acts as a preventive measure that ensures that efficient strategies and equipment are implemented from the beginning and that project delivery goals are met.
 It is important to begin the process of initial commissioning as early as when the delivery requirements are established.

 A time to be determined after the building and installations are commissioned, re-commissioning is required, to check that the correct values are still being achieved, or to find that adjustment is needed.

 Retro-commissioning focuses on existing buildings that have not previously undergone commissioning.
 The purpose of commissioning is to identify inefficiencies and determine opportunities for improvement.
 Operating and maintenance procedures of existing buildings are improved to optimize overall building performance.
 Consider air quality, comfort, energy efficiency, temperature stability and more.
 Retro-commissioning can focus on the building or equipment present, or installations, depending on the commissioning goals established in advance.
 To perform commissioning, the operational and maintenance requirements for the building and the included plant and systems are first documented and completed.
 Then control systems are optimized through the calibration of critical sensors.
 Next, the commissioning engineer determines current conditions through trending performance measurements to uncover any inefficiencies.
 The engineer then records and reports the improvement recommendations.

 Are you interested in retro-commissioning by D-TACS?
 We would be happy to tell you more about it during a no-obligation appointment.